1990

 ridiculously Heavy Metal title that we could.
 I'll be surprised if people

 will get the joke.
-However, when we called an album Music For The Masses,
+However, when we called an album Music for the Masses,

 we were accused of being patronising and arrogant.
 In fact it was a joke on